 Other chat solutions

-As a team chat alternative, check out teamwork app Twist, which offers a calmer, more organized communication platform made with remote teams in mind.
+As an alternative, check out the teamwork app Twist, which offers a calmer, more organized communication platform made with remote teams in mind.
 It combines email and chat into one platform for streamlined, asynchronous communication across time zones.

 Project management platforms